alexgutscher26/MonitorFlow/SECURITY.md

 ## Supported Versions

-The following table outlines the versions of MonitorFlow that are currently receiving security updates and support:
+The following table outlines the versions that are currently receiving security updates and support:

 | Version | Supported          | End of Support |
 | ------- | ------------------ | -------------- |